FragileTech/plangym/docs/source/notebooks/tutorial.md

 ### Making environments

-To initialize an environment, `plangym` uses the same syntax as `gym` via the `plangym.make` command.
-However, this command offers more advanced options than the `gym` standard; it controls the general behavior of the API and its different environments, and it serves as a command center between the user and the library.
+To initialize an environment, `plangym` uses the same syntax as `gymnasium` via the `plangym.make` command.
+However, this command offers more advanced options than the `gymnasium` standard; it controls the general behavior of the API and its different environments, and it serves as a command center between the user and the library.

 Instead of using a specific syntax for each environment (with distinct arguments and parameters),